JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/admin/settings.md

 ### {{% livechat_label prosody_components_label %}}

-This settings enable XMPP external components to connect to the server.
+This setting enable XMPP external components to connect to the server.
 By default, this option **only allows connections from localhost components**.
 You have to change the "{{% livechat_label prosody_components_interfaces_label %}}" value to listen on other network interfaces.